10 Common MBA Application Mistakes of Finance Professionals-Part 1

 Make sure your recommenders share specific examples of your excellent work.
 To help orient them, provide a bulleted list of projects you worked on together, especially if they praised you for the results.
 Give very specific anecdotes, like “Remember the time on the XYZ negotiation where you said the deal structure I proposed saved the company $10 million?”

-Finally, aim for a good “spread” among your recommenders, so they can write about you from various angles.
-The more well-rounded finance professionals can paint themselves, the better for MBA admissions success.
+Finally, aim for a good “spread” among your recommenders so they can write about you from various angles.
+The more well-rounded finance professionals can paint themselves, the better their chances of success in MBA admissions are.

 Stacy Blackman Consulting offers multiple services to meet your MBA application needs.
 From our All-In Partnership to interview prep, essay editing, resume review, and much more, we’ve got you covered.
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.